Sumit11Rawat/Python-Programming/Strings/Basics of Strings.md

+                           STRING

-STRING-It is a built in data type of python that stores sequence of characters
+->It is a built in data type of python that stores sequence of characters

- NOTE->Python does not have a character data type, a single character is simply a string with a length of 1.
+ NOTE   -> Python does not have a character data type, a single character is simply a string with a length of 1.
           ->Strings in python are surrounded by either single quotation marks, or double quotation marks.
           ->You can display a string literal with the print() function:

 Assign String to a Variable